mavlink/mavlink-devguide/en/guide/define_xml_element.md

 A reserved `param` **must** always be sent with a (default) value of _either_ `0` or `NaN` (which will be interpreted by recipient as "no action" or "not supported").
 If the param is reused the original default value must still mean "no action", so that an updated system can still interact with a system that has not been updated.

+> [!NOTE]
-> **Note** Unfortunately this means that a reserved `param` must have its default value decided when the command is declared!
+> Unfortunately this means that a reserved `param` must have its default value decided when the command is declared!
 > The default value cannot later be changed from `NaN` to `0` (or visa versa) without potential compatibility issues.

 To declare a `param` as `reserved` with `default` value of `NaN` you should use the following syntax.